drdhaval2785/github_issue_backup/readme.md

 3. Version 1.0.2 launched on 29 May 2015 with logfile.
 4. Version 1.0.3 launched on 29 May 2015 with cURL progress meter silenced.
 5. Version 1.0.4 launched on 29 May 2015 with facility to backup all the repos of a user / organization.
 See issue 24.
+6. Version 1.1.0 launched on 30 May 2015 with facility to backup specific issue numbers rather than whole data.